Kensukeken/MCR3U-Functions-University-Notes/README.md

 # MCR3U-Functions-University-Notes

-This repository contains the materials for the MCR3U (Grade 11 Functions) course, a foundational mathematics course offered at the university level.
-The course is designed to provide students with a comprehensive understanding of functions, equations, and their applications in various fields such as engineering, science, and economics.
+Welcome to the MCR3U Functions University Course repository!
+These meticulously crafted notes and materials for the MCR3U (Grade 11 Functions) course were created by me using LaTeX language on Overleaf.
+Whether you're a student seeking a deeper understanding of functions and equations or an educator looking for teaching resources, you'll find everything you need here.
+Explore the course content, objectives, assessments, and unit order with suggested times.
+Feel free to contribute and enhance these materials to make learning even more engaging and accessible for everyone.
+Let's excel together in the fascinating world of mathematics! <br> <br>
+Visit the Overleaf on [MCR3U-Functions-University-Notes](https://www.overleaf.com/read/gdjhmfmkkvzf#a308cb) :)
 ## Course Content

 The course covers the following topics: